kubeshop/testkube/docs/docs/guides/going-to-production/authentication/oauth-cli.md

 ## Create Github OAuth Application

-Currently, only github OAuth authentication is supported.
-It is not yet possible to configure kube api-server to authenticate testkube cli oauth2 against other Oauth2 IDPs.
+Currently, only GitHub OAuth authentication is supported.
+It is not yet possible to configure kube api-server to authenticate Testkube CLI OAuth2 against other OAuth2 IDPs.

 In [OAuth terminology](https://www.rfc-editor.org/rfc/rfc6749#section-1.1):
 - GitHub is the *authorization server*.